 Walking reduces stress, cheers you up and increases self-esteem.
 Our expert explains why it’s crucial to get outside and walk, even if it’s just 15 minutes.

 People who walk regularly swear by the health and psychological benefits of their daily jaunt.
 Here, wellness expert Michael Roizen, MD, gives five reasons why they’re right.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you’ve ever gone out for a walk in a huff and come back more calm and collected, you know firsthand how walking is a positive way to cope with stressful events.
+If you’ve ever gone out for a walk after a stressful situation and come back more calm and collected, you know firsthand how walking is a positive way to cope with stressful events.
 And these days it seems there are plenty of those.

-Regular walkers have fewer heart attacks and strokes, lower blood pressure and higher levels of HDL (healthy cholesterol) than non-exercisers.
-Walking can lower blood pressure and LDL (lousy cholesterol), decrease the risk of many cancers and improve immune system function.
-Plus, Dr. Roizen adds, it improves the quality of your sleep and keeps you energized.
+Walking can lower blood pressure and LDL (your bad cholesterol), decrease the risk of many cancers and improve immune system function.
+Plus, Dr. Roizen adds, it improves the quality of your sleep and keeps you energized when you’re awake.